raoul2000/yii2-workflow/guide/about-workflows.md

 To actually change the status of a model you have two options :

-- assign a value to the `status` attribute and save (or update) it : the value assigned to the `status` attribute is considered as the end status of pending transition that will be committed when the `status` attribute is saved
+- assign a value to the `status` attribute and save (or update) it : the value assigned to the `status` attribute is considered as the end status of the pending transition that will be committed when the `status` attribute is saved
-- call  *sendToStatus('endStatus')* with the end status as argument : the transition between the *real* status and the one passed as argument is committed by the *sendToStatus* method.
+- call  `sendToStatus('endStatus')` with the end status as argument : the transition between the *real* status and the one passed as argument is committed immediately.

 ## Getting the Status

-If status assignment can be done by assigning a value to the `status` attribute, getting the status value of a model should not involve accessing this attribute directly but use the method *getWorkflowStatus()* instead.
+If status assignment can be done by assigning a value to the `status` attribute, getting the status value of a model should not involve accessing this attribute directly but use the method `getWorkflowStatus()` instead.
 However in certain circumstances, reading the status attribute value is acceptable but then it is your responsibility to ensure that both values are synchronized.

 ### getWorkflowStatus() vs attribute

-When you call *getWorkflowStatus()* on a model attached to the *SimpleWorkflowBehavior*, you will retrieve the instance of the current status your model is currently in.
+When you call `getWorkflowStatus()` on a model attached to the *SimpleWorkflowBehavior*, you will get the instance of the
+status your model is currently in.
 The type of the object returned in this case is *\raoul2000\workflow\base\Status*.
-If your model is not in a workflow, *getWorkflowStatus()* returns NULL.
+If your model is not in a workflow, `getWorkflowStatus()` returns NULL.

 ```php